 When you receive a job offer, it's important to take the time to evaluate it carefully, so you are making an educated decision to accept or reject the offer.
 The last thing you want to do is to make a hasty decision that you will regret later on.

 What's the best way to decide whether to take a job offer?
 It's important to consider more than your paycheck.
 When reviewing a job offer, consider the entire package, including job content, salary, benefits, hours, flexibility, management and company culture, pension plans, and the work environment.
 If you're reviewing multiple offers and trying to decide which one to take, evaluate them both and compare to see which comes out ahead.

 There may be warning signs that indicate the job could be a nightmare.
 Weigh the pros and cons and take some time to mull over the offer.
-It is perfectly acceptable to ask the employer for some time to think it over.
+There may be very good reasons to turn the job down.
+It is perfectly acceptable to ask the employer for some time to think it over, if you're not sure.

 Here are five things to think about before you say "yes" to a job offer:

 Money isn't the only consideration, but it is an important one.
 Is the offer what you expected?
 If not, is it a salary you can accept without feeling insulted?
 Will you be able to pay your bills?
 If your answer is no, then don't accept the offer, at least right away.

 Make sure that you are getting paid what you're worth and you are happy with the compensation.
 Nobody wants to be in a position where they realize that the salary isn't enough after they have accepted the job offer.
 If the compensation package isn't what you expected, consider negotiating your salary with your future employer.

 Benefits and Perks